dmulvi/usdc-example-solidity/README.md

 ---

-To test out the `mintWhitelist` function in this sample contract you'll need to calculate a merkle root and then update the contract with it.
+To test out the `whitelistMint` function in this sample contract you'll need to calculate a merkle root and then update the contract with it.

 **How to calculate a merkle root:**
 You can use this package to calculate merkle root in javascript: https://github.com/Crossmint/merkle-pkg.
 There are directions in that repo.